Free delivery on orders over £100

 Looking for tailored advice on what to avoid?

 While this is a good starting point for what to look out for when choosing skincare, everyone’s skin is different.
-What some people should avoid at all times others may find really works for them.
-What’s more, you may find your skin’s sensitivity changes over time so the ingredients you can use change over time, too.
+What some people should avoid at all times, others may find really works for them.
+What’s more, you may find your skin’s sensitivity changes over time, so the ingredients you can use change over time, too.
 Sound confusing?
 It doesn’t have to be.

 Here at Face Dr, we offer free online consultations to help you understand exactly what you should be using and avoiding with sensitive skin.
 In a 30-minute video call, one of your skin experts can analyse your skin and determine your level of sensitivity.
-They can ask about any other skincare concerns you have, like acne or hyperpigmentation, then make tailored recommendations for the perfect products to help.
+They can ask about any other skincare concerns you have, like acne or hyperpigmentation, and then make tailored recommendations for the perfect products to help.

 They can even put together a routine to follow to help soothe sensitive skin and get it glowing.
-There’s never any obligation to buy and we only ever recommend products that we’ve tried, tested and seen real results from.
+There’s never any obligation to buy, and we only ever recommend products that we’ve tried, tested and seen real results from.
 Take a look at our collection of skincare products we recommend for sensitive skin here.